 Sediment in urban watersheds is an important pollutant; causing problems and negative impacts while also transporting other pollutants that bind to sediment particles, including phosphorus.
 Quantitatively, sediment has been labeled the most important single pollutant in U.S. streams and rivers.
 Inorganic fine sediments are naturally present to some extent in all streams.
-However, in the last half century, excessive sediment of anthropogenic origin has caused enormous damage to streams throughout North America (Waters, T.F.
+However, in the last half century, excessive sediment generated by human activity has caused enormous damage to streams throughout North America (Waters, T.F.
 1995).